Writer – Roxanne K. Tarapor ~

 Our clothes have a daunting past – before the heavy marketing campaigns, social media infiltrations and chic store displays.
 In fact, it involves underpaid workers in developing countries working in harsh and even toxic conditions for long periods of time.
 All that, just for nice clothes?
 Moreover, once bought, do we really give those pieces of clothing the same appreciation as we did when they were hung up in store?
 Not always.
 Do we need so many clothes, not at all!

 The balance between retail therapy and the manufacturing process is what is in danger, now making it easier for us to buy lovely clothes, but at a much higher cost for the people stitching them.
-It’s not my intention to turn you off shopping, however, as a blogger/influencer, I feel like it’s our duty to make people aware of what’s really happening around them (to the best of our ability).
+It’s not my intention to turn you off shopping, however, as a blogger, I feel like it’s my duty to make people aware of what’s really happening around them (to the best of my ability).

 As customers we have the power to demand, so do it, become conscious when you’re going to the mall, and support brands that care about people and our planet.
 Some top designers manufacture their products in the same factories as low-cost brands, how does that make you feel?
 A bit cheated?
 You are promoting a designer bag every time you step out of your house wearing it, so support the good and the rest will follow.

 If you want to learn more about fast fashion, watch the documentary called, “The True Cost”.

 Here are some ways you can reuse your clothes: